Eurozone crisis: Debt fears loom at White House summit

-"If Europe is contracting, or if Europe is having difficulties, then it's much more difficult for us to create good jobs here at home," he said.'Our way'
+"If Europe is contracting, or if Europe is having difficulties, then it's much more difficult for us to create good jobs here at home," he said.

 In a statement, the leaders acknowledged the economic difficulties facing both the US and the EU.

 "We are committed to working together to reinvigorate economic growth, create jobs, and ensure financial stability," the statement said.